 We may use third party service providers to help us analyze certain online activities.
 For example, these service providers may help us measure the performance of our online campaigns or analyze visitor activity on the Service.
-We may permit these service providers to use cookies and other technologies to perform these services for [COMPANY].
+We may permit these service providers to use cookies and other technologies to perform these services for Shopily.
 We do not share any personal information about our customers with these third-party service providers, and these service providers do not collect such personal information on our behalf.
 Our third-party service providers are required to comply fully with this Privacy Notice.

 International Data Transfer